cbodden/yamss/README.md

             the color chart below.
             Default is 34 (blue)

+    -q [letter]
+            This option specifies what letter to use to quit out of this script instead of using ctrl + c.
+            Default is q

     -s [number]
             This option sets drop speed.
             Range is from 1 (fastest ) to 10 ( slowest )